stains the rotting beech wood blue-green

 - Main Threats

 - Habitat loss from land clearance and forest fragmentation.
-Climate change affecting forest humidity levels.
-Removal of dead wood reduces available substrate for saprotrophic fungi significantly.
+Climate change affecting forest humidity.

 - Population

 - Populations considered stable but localised.
-Common in damp, undisturbed forests.
-Threatened by forest drying and removal of coarse woody debris.
-No significant decline recorded in protected areas.
+Common in damp, undisturbed forests nationwide.

 - Conservation Status